 The program started with a women who had been burgled and met the guy face to face.
-Two years down the line she never went out and was constantly in fear and suffered with anxiety/panic etc. It was having a terrible impact on her life and she wanted help.
-Then some guy who was there to help her, did actually for once talk a lot of sense and said something that I could relate to.
-He said ‘I went through something very similar, but I refused to let it rule my life’ He said he understood the concept that, if he did not get straight back out there, then it would cause far more problems and he went towards what he feared and did not hide.
+Two years down the line she never went out and was constantly in fear and suffered from anxiety/panic etc. It was having a terrible impact on her life and she wanted help.
+Then some guy who was there to help her did actually for once talk a lot of sense and said something that I could relate to.
+He said ‘I went through something very similar, but I refused to let it rule my life’ He said he understood the concept that if he did not get straight back out there, then it would cause far more problems and so he went towards what he feared and did not hide.
 I think he said he was mugged or something similar and he actually wanted to get straight back out there, understanding that it was better to do this than let the problem grow.
-The main thing is, he did it straight away and did not build up more avoidence behavour habits that could cause more problems.
+The main thing is, he did it straight away and did not build up more avoidance behaviour habits that could cause more problems.

-I always went towards any uncomfortable situations and refused to get into avoidence behaviour, even in my days of little knowledge I knew that this was the worst thing I could do and trust me this is what de-sensitises you.
+I always went towards any uncomfortable situations and refused to get into avoidance behaviour, even in my days of little knowledge I knew that this was the worst thing I could do and trust me this is what de-sensitises you.
 I know we want the easy way out, but I thought if I don’t do everything at will and allow myself to feel some fear, then my life would just get narrower and narrower.
 A realisation once came when I had a job interview and as I got near I thought ‘I can’t do this, I felt very anxious’ I then had a realisation.
 ‘I would feel like this pre-anxiety days’ but I would not let it bother me, also my nerves are sensitised so I may feel it a little stronger than most, but its the same feeling, it’s only my attitude to it that has changed, so I just got on and went in and soon felt a lot calmer once I was in chatting.
-Again I nearly let a common feeling of excess adrenalin (which is all it was) bluff me into avoidence.
+Again I nearly let a common feeling that was normal in the circumstances bluff me into avoidance.

-From that day I always went everywhere at will, however I felt and it was the reason things got so much easier.
-But I had to go through these times and not trust my bodys instinct to avoid, there was logically nothing to fear, so why should I?
+From that day I always went everywhere at will, however, I felt and it was the reason things got so much easier.
+But I had to go through these times and not trust my body’s instinct to avoid as there was logically nothing to fear, so why should I?
 I may have felt uncomfortable again, but these feelings did not bother me in the slightest.
-I now had an in built confidence, I had been through them so many times and nothing ever happened, so there was no reason to care how I felt anymore.
-I just tried to lead as normal life as possible even if I felt wracked with anxiety or felt great.
+I now had an inbuilt confidence, I had been through them so many times and nothing ever happened, so there was no reason to care or fear how I felt anymore.
+I just tried to lead as normal life as possible even when I felt wracked with anxiety or felt great.
 To get normality back, I had to live as normal as possible and not let any feeling control what I did and did not do.

-I refused to let how I felt narrow my life even furthur.
+I refused to let how I felt narrow my life even further.

 I hope that people can relate to something there.